bugzinga/sql-hunting-dog/README.md

 # README #

-This is a source code for SQL Hunting Dog ([www.sql-hunting-dog.com])
+This is a source code for [SQL Hunting Dog](www.sql-hunting-dog.com)

 ### What is this repository for? ###